5 ways to solve the summer child care challenge

 With options ranging from a few days to several weeks, summer day camps are a fun way to fill the void in the summer months.
 You’ll likely have to enroll your kiddo in several camps to keep them busy all summer, but that can mean a summer’s worth of diverse, enriching experiences.

-Rhiannon Giles, a Durham, N.C.-based mom, makes a Google calendar to keep track of camp ideas for her 9-year-old daughter throughout the year.
+Rhiannon Giles, a Durham, North Carolina-based mom, makes a Google calendar to keep track of camp ideas for her 9-year-old daughter throughout the year.

 “I list all of the possibilities each week of summer break to see how to best piece it all together,” she says.
 “Once I’ve gotten her officially registered for something, I change it to be on the regular calendar.”

 Cost: The price tag on day camps can vary widely, from pricey sailing camps to budget-friendly day camps hosted by your local YMCA or Parks and Recreation department.
-According to the American Camp Association, day camps cost an average of $314 per week per child.
-If tuition is too expensive, you may qualify for the Child and Dependent Care Tax Credit if you and your spouse both work.
+According to the American Camp Association (ACA), day camps can be priced at less than $25 a day to more than $150 a day.
+If tuition is too expensive, you may qualify for the Child and Dependent Care Tax Credit if you and your partner both work.

 Tips: Consider your child’s age and personality before signing them up for too many camps, as bouncing around between too many activities may be stressful for some children, especially younger ones.
 If your child prefers a consistent schedule, you may want to choose a different summer care option.